Supported Device Types

 |---|---|

-autoBatteryMapping | Combines battery sensor with the primary sensor (default: enabled) |
+autoBatteryMapping | Combines battery sensor with the primary sensor (default: disabled) |

 autoHumidityMapping | Combines humidity sensor with temperature sensor (default: enabled) |